ItemConsulting/lib-xp-turbo/README.md

 ## Gradle

-To install this library you need to add a new dependency to your app's build.gradle file.
+To install this library you may need to add some new dependencies to your app's build.gradle file.

 ```groovy
 repositories {